-Tencent encourages innovation to combat health emergencies | Technology | Business Chief APAC

 Tencent encourages innovation to combat health emergencies

-Tencent announces its encouragement of innovative minds to participate in the Trinity Challenge to combat health emergencies

-Tencent announces its encouragement of innovative minds to participate in the Trinity Challenge to combat health emergencies

-In an announcement made by Tencent, the company is joining a global team of experts and organisations to address health problems worldwide.
+In an announcement made by Tencent, the company is joining a global team of experts and organisations to address global health problems.

 The Trinity Challenge was launched by Dame Sally Davies, the former Chief Medical Officer of the United Kingdom.
 The Trinity Challenge aims to bring together innovative minds to protect the world against health emergencies.